mogomo/vertica-exact-sum-udx/README.md

 # exact_sum – High-Precision SUM() UDX for Vertica

+## Disclaimer:
+This UDX is provided as-is without warranties of any kind.
+Verify correctness and performance in your own environment before using it in production.
+Use at your own risk.

+---

 ## 1. Overview

 `exact_sum` is a Vertica User-Defined Aggregate Function (UDAF) that computes